mahmoodsheikh36/mahmoodsheikh36.github.io/content/post/calculus2.md

 the following image shows the area split into \\(n=8\\) rectangles <br/>

 {{< figure src="/ox-hugo/JAIRcvb.svg" >}} <br/>

-you can probably tell that the sum of the areas of these rectangles isnt really close to the area we want to find <br/>
-to be more accurate we increase the number of rectangles to \\(n=70\\) and we get a nicer result: <br/>

 {{< figure src="/ox-hugo/5SZ0x8R.svg" >}} <br/>